All references to the 'JCC Act' on our website are to the Judicial Conduct Commissioner Act 2015.

 You can complain about the conduct of a serving judicial officer.

-Under the JCC Act, conduct of a judicial officer includes any act or omission of a judicial officer whether or not the conduct occurred in the course of carrying out the functions of a judicial officer and whether or not the conduct results from an illness or incapacity.
+Under the JCC Act, conduct of a judicial officer includes any act or error of theirs, whether or not it occurred in the course of carrying out their judicial officer duties or if the conduct is a result of an illness or incapacity.

 The Commissioner cannot deal with complaints relating to judgments, orders or any other decision made by a judicial officer in legal proceedings.